BetterThanTomorrow/joyride/doc/api.md

 ### Possibly coming additions

-We want to add `clojure.test` and `clojure.pprint` as well in the near future.
+We want to add `clojure.pprint` as well in the near future.
 How near/if depends on things like how much time we can spend on it, and how easy/hard it will be to port this over from [nbb](https://github.com/babashka/nbb).